Context-Specific Assessment

 Cultural Safety Gaps

-AI systems trained on international datasets often produce discriminatory outcomes for Maori and Pacific populations.
+AI systems trained on international datasets often produce discriminatory outcomes for Māori and Pacific populations.
 Healthcare triage algorithms, credit scoring models, and recruitment tools all carry this risk.
-Standard fairness metrics do not account for the specific equity obligations New Zealand organisations hold.
+Standard fairness metrics do not account for the specific equity obligations New Zealand organisations hold under the Treaty of Waitangi and the OECD AI Principles commitment to inclusive growth.

-Unanswered Questions
+Unanswered Vendor Questions

 AI Impact Assessment Methodology Built for the New Zealand Context